 One common difficulty for many 2e children is their low-academic self-concept.
 As a result of repeated academic or social failures, they are often prone to experiencing feelings of fear, self-doubt, or chronic worry.
 They may become easily discouraged and reluctant to persevere through difficult or unfamiliar tasks, oftentimes rendering them more vulnerable to behavior challenges, negative mindsets, and inaccurate beliefs about their abilities.
 Left unaddressed, this can impact individuals throughout their adult years, creating a cycle of shame and guilt for the years of unfulfilled potential.

 Others do well academically but struggle with important interpersonal, coping, or communication skills.
 These skills are not present at birth.
-Just like arithmetic and reading skills, we have to provide explicit instruction and multiple opportunities for children to practice and master social-emotional skills and improve their social and emotional intelligence.
+Just like arithmetic and reading skills, we have to provide explicit instruction and multiple opportunities for individuals to practice and master social-emotional skills and improve their social and emotional intelligence.
 Unfortunately, we cannot rely on schools to do this!
 Parents play an invaluable role in the development of these and other essential life skills that gifted and 2e children require to navigate the social and academic world.

-As a social and emotional intelligence coach and facilitator, I collaborate with parents to guide gifted, twice-exceptional, and neurodivergent children, teens, and adults to guide them in rewiring their brain for positive mindsets, developing positive behaviors, and building important habits and skills so they can experience success, improve their self-esteem and confidence, and explore their gifts and talents.
+As a social and emotional intelligence coach and facilitator, I collaborate with gifted, twice-exceptional, and neurodivergent children, teens, and adults to guide them in rewiring their brain for positive mindsets, developing positive behaviors, and building important habits and skills so they can experience success, improve their self-esteem and confidence, and explore their gifts and talents.
 When working with families, I also show parents practical ways to support and empower their children on a daily basis.

 Your vision of a thriving and successful child living up to their potential is a real possibility!

 My approach incorporates the latest research on positive psychology, neuroscience, social and emotional learning, cognitive-behavioral techniques, and a variety of evidence-based strategies designed to promote overall well-being and a lifelong love of learning.